 Let’s put it boldly: the Department of British Literature and Culture is the cradle of English studies.
 Our staff is made up of an extraordinary team of top specialists in three important fields.
 Contemporary literature, especially poetry and prose, is our main specialization, though studies in the novels of earlier periods also have a long tradition.
-For many years we have been conducting research on postcolonial and Irish studies; feminist and gender issues and literary theory are also an important field of academic pursuit.
+For many years we have been conducting research on Irish studies; literary theory as well as feminist, gender and posthumanist issues and are also an important field of academic pursuit.

 Culture Studies, especially studies of popular culture, film and the arts, is another important and rapidly developing specialization, and immensely popular with the students.